Safety on Set

 Post Production for Producers

-CUAPOS501 - Edit complex screen productions
+CUAPOS511 - Edit complex media productions

 Students are instructed in motion picture editing and post-production techniques.
 They will gain an overview of non-linear editing, post-production audio, basic visual effects and professional post-production workflow.